nexoedge/nexoedge/docs/user-doc/source/spec.rst

 Supported Storage Backends
 --------------------------

-Below are the storage backends supported by nCloud:
+Below are the storage backends supported by Nexoedge:

 **Local Storage**: File storage supported on Linux (Ubuntu)